DevExpress/testcafe/docs/articles/documentation/extending-testcafe/browser-provider-plugin/index.md

 * [Publishing the Provider to npm](#publishing-the-provider-to-npm)
 * [Specifying a Browser for a Test Task](#specifying-a-browser-for-a-test-task)

-> To run tests in [Sause Labs](https://saucelabs.com) or [PhantomJS](http://phantomjs.org/) browsers, you can use the existing [testcafe-browser-provider-saucelabs](https://github.com/DevExpress/testcafe-browser-provider-saucelabs/) or [testcafe-browser-provider-phantomjs](https://github.com/DevExpress/testcafe-browser-provider-phantomjs) plugin.
+> To run tests on [Sause Labs](https://saucelabs.com), you can use the existing [testcafe-browser-provider-saucelabs](https://github.com/DevExpress/testcafe-browser-provider-saucelabs/) plugin.

 ## Generating Browser Provider Project